Limitation of Concurrent Tasks

 The maximum number of concurrent tasks depends on the number of CPU cores available on the backup proxy.
 It is strongly recommended that you define task limitation settings using the following rule: 1 task = 1 CPU core.
 For example, if a backup proxy has 4 CPU cores, it is recommended that you limit the number of concurrent tasks for this backup proxy to 4.

 To limit the number of concurrent tasks on a backup repository, you must enable the Limit maximum concurrent tasks to <N> option on the backup repository and define the necessary task limit.

-Synthetic operations performed on the backup repository (such as synthetic full backup, backup files merge and transform) are also accounted as tasks.
-The number of tasks performed during these operations depends on the type of backup chains stored on the backup repository.
+Synthetic operations performed on the backup repository (such as synthetic full backup, backup files merge and transform) are also regarded as tasks.
+The number of tasks performed during these operations depends on the type of backup chains stored on the backup repository:

 - For regular backup chains, Veeam Backup & Replication creates 1 task per job.

 - For per-VM backup chains, Veeam Backup & Replication creates 1 task per every VM chain (that is, every VM added to the job).

 When you limit the number of tasks for the backup repository, bear in mind the storage throughput.
 If the storage system is not able to keep up with the number of tasks that you have assigned, it will be the limiting factor.
 It is recommended that you test components and resources of the backup infrastructure to define the workload that they can handle.

 Task Limitation for Components with Several Roles

 One machine can perform several roles.
 For example, you can assign roles of the backup proxy and backup repository to the same machine, or use a backup proxy as a gateway server for a shared folder backup repository.
 In such situation, you must make sure that the backup infrastructure component is able to process the cumulative number of tasks specified for different roles.